ChenZhongPu/data-structure-swufe/book/src/tree/intro.md

 As the name implies, it looks like a tree, containing *roots*, *branches*, and *leaves*.
 In trees, items are organized in **hierarchical** way, with some nodes being "above" and some "below" others.

-A tree is a geneal and natural model to describe the world.
+A tree is a general and natural model to describe the world.
 Just to name a few:

 - Animals can be classified into 2 main groups: *vertebrates* and *invertebrates*.
 Vertebrates can even classified into *warm-blooded* and *cool-blooded*, while invertebrates can classified into: *with jointed legs* and *without legs*.